 Course code: TTTG-14

-This course is available in e-textbook format.
-Enrol at an Authorized Training Center
+- This course is available in e-book format.

 - This course requires approximately 70 hours of study to be completed in 6 months from the purchase date (enrollment validity).
 After the enrollment validity expires, the users will not have access to the course content and will not be able to take the exam.